-Such a long-time lapse for the recovery of an element with a complex pathway, such as $SO_4^{2-}$ , has been reported in the literature (Anschutz et al., 2002; Stumm and Morgan, 2012; Chaillou et al., 2007).
+Such a long time lapse for the recovery of an element with a complex pathway, such as $SO_4^{2-}$ , has been reported in the literature (Anschutz et al., 2002; Stumm and Morgan, 2012; Chaillou et al., 2007).
 Similarly, estimates from our simulation for each end-member scenario indicate that mineralization products such as DIC have a longer relaxation time.
-This is especially true

-- 630 for the first scenario as opposed to the second, with evidence of slow convergence at depth within the simulation time scale for the first scenario.
+This is especially true for the first scenario as opposed to the second, with evidence of slow convergence at depth within the simulation timescale for the first scenario.
 We estimate that DIC will recover to its pre-deposition state in 5 months for EM1 and in a comparatively shorter time for EM2 (3 months).
 This lag in DIC recovery could be attributed to the fact that its post-flood dynamics is governed by the slow decaying detrital material that contribute to the already buried refractory carbon.
-This long term quasistatic behaviour of the porewater concentration despite such dynamic introduction of flood input can be understood by - 635 introducing the concept of a "biogeochemical attractor" effect - a similar analogy to the Lorenz attractor (Lorenz, 1963).
-This idea derived from the mathematical theory that describes chaos in the real world (Strogatz, 2018; Ghil, 2019).
+This long-term quasi-static behaviour of the porewater concentration despite such dynamic introduction of flood input can be understood by introducing the concept of a biogeochemical attractor effect - a similar analogy to the Lorenz attractor (Lorenz, 1963).
+This idea is derived from the mathematical theory that describes chaos in the real world (Strogatz, 2018; Ghil, 2019).
 The existence of a "biogeochemical attractor" may explain why multiple temporal data sets in the Rhône River prodelta show a similar diagenetic signature from spring to summer (Rassmann et al., 2016; Dumoulin et al., 2018).
-Our timescale analysis estimates that such rapid system restoration is indeed plausible and of the correct order of magnitude, based on the range of uncertainty 640 reported here.
+Our timescale analysis estimates that such rapid system restoration is indeed plausible and of the correct order of magnitude, based on the range of uncertainty reported here.

-In addition, our calculations show that the time scale of return to the previous "pre-flood" profile is bracketed by the range of recovery due to purely molecular diffusion, putting an upper bound on our estimate.
-For example, using the Einstein's approximation, a species such as oxygen with a sediment diffusion coefficient (Ds) of $1.52 \text{ cm}^2 \text{d}^{-1}$ takes approximately 300 days to be transported solely by diffusion through a 30 cm sediment column and approximately 30 days for a 10 cm sediment column.
-Similar scaling argument could be made for species such as $SO_4^{2-}$ (Ds = 0.86 cmd-1) with > 500 days to be transported through 30 cm and $\approx 60$ days for 10 cm.
-Because our estimates are less than these values, it suggests that processes other than diffusion (Thickness effect) may contribute to relaxation control.
-It emphasizes the importance of biogeochemistry

-(OM kinetic) in modulating the response after the event.
+In addition, our calculations show that the timescale of return to the previous "pre-flood" profile is bracketed by the range of recovery due to purely molecular diffusion, putting an upper bound on our estimate.
+For example, using the Einstein's approximation, a species such as oxygen with a sediment diffusion coefficient ( $D_s$ ) of 1.52 cm d-1 takes approximately 300 d to be transported solely by diffusion through a 30 cm sediment column and approximately 30 d for a 10 cm sediment column.
+Similar scaling argument could be made for species such as $SO_4^{2-}$ ( $D_s = 0.86 \text{ cm}^2 \text{ d}^{-1}$ ) with > 500 dto be transported through 30 cm and $\approx 60 \, d$ for 10 cm.
+Because our estimates are less than these values, it suggests that processes other than diffusion (thickness effect) may contribute to relaxation control.
+It emphasizes the importance of biogeochemistry (OM kinetic) in modulating the response after the event.
 Besides that, any long-term recovery timescale is governed by the solid deposited.
-In comparison to the time scale of relaxation roughly estimated from field data (Cathalot et al., 2010), our estimate shows the right order of magnitude.
+In comparison to the timescale of relaxation roughly estimated from field data (Cathalot et al., 2010), our estimate shows the right order of magnitude.

 The relaxation time may also vary depending on the diagenetic interaction, and the characteristics of the organic matter available for degradation.
 This difference in characteristics was partially imposed in our study by assuming variations of $\alpha$ in the new deposit.
-The empirical observation of sediment characteristics associated with flood input dictates this parametric turning to match the TOC characteristics (Pastor et al., 2018; Deflandre et al., 2002; Mucci and Edenborn, 1992; Tesi et al.,

-655 2012; Bourgeois et al., 2011).
+The empirical observation of sediment characteristics associated with flood input dictates this parametric turning to match the TOC characteristics (Pastor et al., 2018; Deflandre et al., 2002; Mucci and Edenborn, 1992; Tesi et al., 2012; Bourgeois et al., 2011).
 However, more data from the field and laboratory experiments that resolve the OM composition of flood deposits are required to constrain the choice of this numerical parameter.